nwrx2/N1TEST/README.md

 # N1TEST
-This is a test for myself to learn thank you
+This is for all the work im doing for my physiology masster degree